echarlesgrasby/seasug-2026-paper/README.md

 # seasug-2026-paper

+**Title**: A Domain-Specific Computer Language for Market Monitoring: From Domain Logic to SAS Code

+**Keywords**: domain-specific language, analyst abstraction, energy market, market monitoring, transpiler

 Repository for [SEASUG 2026 Paper](https://sesug.org/SEASUG2026/index.php "Southeast Atlantic SAS Users Group") (co-authored with Dr. Daniel Berleant and Dr. Maria Gingras)

-**A Domain-Specific Computer Language for Market Monitoring: From Domain Logic to SAS Code**

-**Keywords**: domain-specific language, analyst abstraction, energy market, market monitoring, transpiler

 > [!NOTE]
 > There are some sections of this paper that are referenced from the first author's (Eric C. Grasby) dissertation.